-- •After starting the upgrade process, always wait at least 5-10 minutes before restarting the camera, even if you suspect the upgrade has failed. - •Your dealer reserves the right to charge for any repair attributable to faulty upgrading by the user. - •The AXIS Camera Management software tool can be used for multiple upgrades.
-Please see the Axis Web site at www.axis.com for more information.
+- After starting the process, you should always wait at least 20 minutes before restarting the AXIS 215 PTZ/AXIS 215 PTZ-E, even if you suspect the procedure has failed. - Your dealer reserves the right to charge for any repair attributable to faulty updating by the user.